 and A stands for degree of attention - that is, the number of precautions taken before doing the laundry.
 Precautions might include checking pockets, unrolling sleeves, turning clothes the right way, and unrolling socks.

 We went a step further to find out how much money you lose on replacing all these missing socks - feel free to check it out in the advanced mode of our Sock Loss Index calculator.
 We assumed that for each sock lost you buy a new pair.
 (What happens to the single sock?
-We recommend making a sock bun).
+We recommend making).

 Where do all the missing socks go?